Achumi-vitope/indexNeighbours/README.md

   </tr>
 </table>

-* Now, this algorith will determine what value does 13's neighbouring top, left, right, and bottom cells hold.
+* Now, this algorithm will determine what value does 13's neighbouring top, left, right, and bottom cells hold.